protocollabs/maparo-std/doc/control-protocol.md

   # the RePlied sequence number from the sender - if available.
 If not
   # nothing MUST be replied.
   "ts-rp" : "<TS>"

+  # the timestamp in standard maparo format (also UTC).
+The
+  # timestamp can be used to check (simplified) the time delta between
+  # client and server.
+The client can warn the user if the times are not
+  # synchronized or use the method to synchronize the time with the client
+  # e.g. saving the calculated offset (neglect rtt and processing delays).
+  # The first check if the replied timestamp is between the client info-request
+  # sending timestamp and the client info-reply receive timestamp.
+  "ts" : "<TS>"
 }
 ```